 - Avoid posting personal details (like your phone number, date of birth, elementary school, pet’s name, etc.) on social media, as malicious agents may use them to answer security questions common in many applications.

 - It is recommended to check with your mobile carrier if there are any additional security measures that can be implemented to prevent your number being ported without your approval.

 - If your phone is stolen, it is recommended to ask your mobile carrier to block the number as soon as possible, and also notify the bank about the incident.

 Customer Activity Records in the Bank's Computer Systems

-In the event that you suspect unauthorized use of your account, or in the event of suspected identity theft, loss or theft of a cellphone, misuse of a cellphone, or a change in your telephone number, you must notify the bank immediately via the most convenient channel:
+If you suspect unauthorized use of your account or, in the event of suspected identity theft, loss or theft of a cellphone, misuse of a cellphone, or a change in your telephone number, notify the bank immediately in one of the following ways: